openNDS/openNDS/docs/source/libraries.rst

 ###################
 This utility allows the unique token of a client to be determined from the client ip address.

-It can be used in BinAuth, PreAuth and local FAS scripts.
+It can be used in PreAuth and local FAS scripts.

   Usage: get_client_token.sh [clientip]